BozarthPrime/Extra-Life-Tracker/docs/widgets/last-donation.md

 8. Set "Width" to at least 300 (the widget will fill the whole width given).
 450 if using animation.
 9. Set "Height" to 41.
 70 if using animation. (+28 with header, +35 with recipient)
 10. Click "OK"
-11. Finally, if using animation, position the source to the right hand side of the screen since it animates from the right.
+11. Finally, if using animation, position the source to the right or left hand side of the screen to coincide with the animation.